 The less sleep a person in withdrawal gets, the more time they spend suffering.
 It becomes hard to blame a person who has not slept for four days when they decide to give up and relapse.
 At this point, it is not so much that the person wants to get high.
 They are just seeking a bit of relief to get some rest.

-To avoid this potential pitfall, stock up on OTC Unisom Sleep Melts.
-Short of prescription sleep medications, Unisom is the best OTC sleep aide on the market.
+To avoid this potential pitfall, stock up on Unisom Sleep Melts.
+Short of prescription sleep medications, Unisom is the best sleep aid on the market.
 You do not need to take more than the recommended dose.
 Remember, you are not going to nod off as you did on opiates.
 Most likely Unisom will not put you to sleep during extreme stages of withdrawal, but it should help you relax a bit.
-As a result, you may eventually be able to doze off for at least a couple of hours.
+As a result, you may eventually be able to doze off, at least for an hour or two.

 Why not Nyquil or Tylenol PM?

-Many people still think that Nyquil and Tylenol PM are the only over the counter options for sleep.
-One of the active ingredients in Nighttime Cold and Flu medicine, doxylamine, will help make you sleepy.
-However, these medications also contain other active ingredients that are meant to treat symptoms of the cold or flu, not opiate withdrawal.
+Many people still think that Nyquil and Tylenol PM are the only over-the-counter options for sleep.
+One of the active ingredients in Nighttime Cold and Flu medicine, doxylamine, promotes sleepiness.
+However, these medications contain other active ingredients meant to treat symptoms of the cold or flu, not opiate withdrawal.